Differentiable Filtering for Learning Hidden Markov Models: Introduction

 Hidden Markov Models (HMMs) constitute a fundamental class of probabilistic models for discrete-time sequential data, with broad applications spanning speech recognition \citep{rabiner2002tutorial}, natural language processing \citep{manning1999foundations}, computational biology \citep{durbin1998biological}, and financial time series analysis \citep{hassan2005stock}.
 In an HMM, an observed sequence is generated (emitted) from an unobserved sequence of discrete latent states that evolve as a Markov chain.
 A time-homogeneous model is fully characterized by three sets of parameters: an initial state distribution, a state transition matrix for the Markov chain, and an emission matrix defining the conditional distribution of observations given latent states \citep{murphy2012machine, elliott1995hidden}.

-The learning, or the system identification problem, is to recover the model parameters for the HMM from the observed sequences.
+The learning problem, or the system identification problem, is to recover the model parameters of the HMM from the observed sequences.
 A classical approach is the Baum-Welch algorithm \citep{baum1970maximization}, which is a special case of the Expectation-Maximization (EM) algorithm.
 While widely used, EM is an iterative, non-convex optimization method that is sensitive to initialization and often converges to poor local optima \citep{wu1983convergence}.
 More recently, spectral algorithms have emerged as an efficient and provably correct alternative \citep{hsu2012spectral, boots2011closing, balle2014spectral}.
-These method-of-moments approaches use singular value decompositions (SVD) of observable statistics (e.g., probability matrices of observation singles, pairs and triples) to recover the HMM parameters.
-The SVD-based methods do not explicitly enforce the stochastic constraints on the learned parameters, leading to estimated probabilities possibly falling outside the valid range \citep{balle2017spectral}.
+These spectral approaches apply singular value decomposition (SVD) to empirical probabilities, the \emph{moments} of observation singles, pairs, and triples, to identify an \emph{observable representation}, yet they often fail in overcomplete regimes due to rank deficiencies and produce outputs that fall outside valid probability ranges \citep{balle2017spectral}.

-In parallel, the field of deep learning has produced powerful general-purpose sequence-to-sequence models, such as Transformers \citep{vaswani2017attention}, that excel at next-step prediction through gradient-based optimization \citep{bottou2010large}.
+In parallel, the field of deep learning has produced powerful general-purpose sequence-to-sequence models, such as transformers \citep{vaswani2017attention}, that excel at next-step prediction through gradient-based optimization \citep{bottou2010large}.
 These models have demonstrated remarkable capabilities in modeling sequential data through an attention mechanism, which captures long-range dependencies and complex patterns in sequences \citep{tay2020long}.
 Unlike an HMM, the parameters of transformer models are not readily interpretable \citep{rudin2019stop}.
-While they do not explicitly recover the underlying generative structure of the data \citep{lipton2018mythos}, they have been shown to achieve superior predictive performance on a wide range of tasks \citep{brown2020language, dosovitskiy2020image}.
+While they do not explicitly recover the underlying generative structure of the model \citep{lipton2018mythos}, they have consistently achieved superior predictive performance on various tasks \citep{brown2020language, dosovitskiy2020image}.